Aaron Bateman

 Phillips Hall, 801 22nd Street NW Washington DC 20052

-Aaron’s peer-reviewed work has been published, or is forthcoming, in the Journal of Strategic Studies, International History Review, Diplomacy & Statecraft, Intelligence and National Security, the International Journal of Intelligence and Counterintelligence, and Science & Diplomacy.
-His policy commentary has been published in Foreign Affairs, Engelsberg Ideas, the Bulletin of the Atomic Scientists, Physics Today, and War on the Rocks.
-He has presented his research to academic, government, and policy-focused audiences in Asia, Europe, Australia, the United States, and New Zealand.
+His peer-reviewed work has been published, or is forthcoming, in International Security, Journal of Strategic Studies, International History Review, Diplomacy & Statecraft, Intelligence and National Security, and Science & Diplomacy (among others).
+His policy commentary has been published in Foreign Affairs, Engelsberg Ideas, the Bulletin of the Atomic Scientists, and Physics Today.

 PhD, History of Science, Johns Hopkins University